Galantamine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how galantamine works.
-Tell your doctor if you are using bethanechol, cimetidine, dicyclomine, erythromycin, ketoconazole, paroxetine, tolterodine, medicine for heart rhythm problems, or an NSAID pain or arthritis medicine.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems, asthma, lung or breathing problems, or a history of stomach ulcers or bleeding.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems, asthma, lung problems, or any stomach or bowel problems, such as a blockage, ulcers, or bleeding.
+Tell your doctor if you recently had stomach surgery.

 - This medicine may cause the following problems: